 Also, don’t skimp on physical affection.
 Hugs and kisses go a long way towards providing inner security.
 Kiddos will feel like you’re protecting them from the outside world.
 And that’s what us parents always want to do for our children, right?

-Our hearts go out to all the families affected by the aftermath of the earthquakes in Morocco.
-Find out more about how to help here.
+Our hearts go out to all the families affected by the violence on both sides of the Israel-Palentine conflict.